About 40% of Americans make a New Year's resolution, and about 90% of those break them.

 I also plan on amping up my workouts.
 Here is to hoping this one is pretty easy.

-Keep travel hacking
+Keep using travel rewards

 I just started with this pillar—it's pretty easy if you track a few things.
 I have some travel plans in my future and want to keep costs down.